Viktor Ambartsumian: Philosophical and cosmological views

-Ambartsumian published several books and articles on philosophy, including Philosophical Questions About the Science of the Universe (1973).
+Ambartsumian made "philosophical excursions", and published several books and articles on philosophy, including Philosophical Questions About the Science of the Universe (1973).
 In a 1968 paper Ambartsumian wrote that he believes in a close collaboration of philosophy and the natural sciences to solve the main scientific problems about nature.
 Ambartsumian became a member of the administration of the Philosophical Society of the Soviet Union when it was established in 1971.
 In 1990 he became honorary president of the Philosophical Society of Armenia, which was created through his efforts.

 Science and religion

 Ambartsumian was an atheist and believed that science and religion are irreconcilable.
-Ambartsumian wrote in 1959:
+Ambartsumian wrote in 1959 that the "idea of the existence of God, the idea of world-creation has been defeated entirely."
+In an interview months before his death, Ambartsumian said that "God is an idea [...] the embodiment of morality [...] an idea that gives meaning to life, profound meaning, and thus, it must be acknowledged that it exists."

 For over four decades, he headed Gitelik, the Armenian branch of the all-Soviet organization Znaniye (Knowledge), founded in 1947 to continue the pre-war atheist work of the League of Militant Godless.
-It published atheist novels and journals, produced films and organized lectures on the supremacy of science over religion.
-The organization engaged in what it called "scientific-atheistic propaganda."
+The organization engaged in what it called "scientific-atheistic propaganda" by publishing atheist novels and journals, producing films and organizing lectures on the supremacy of science over religion.
 As of 1986, the society had around 20,000 members.

-Despite his atheism, Ambartsumian reportedly felt that Christianity has been important in preserving Armenian identity.
 According to one associate, Ambartsumian self-identified as an "Armenian Christian" but was not religious.
+He felt that Christianity has been important in preserving Armenian identity.
 Ambartsumian had friendly relations with Vazgen I, the long-time head (Catholicos) of the Armenian Apostolic Church, especially since at least the late 1980s.
-In 1969 Ambartsumian visited San Lazzaro degli Armeni in Venice, home of the Armenian Catholic congregation of the Mekhitarists and was declared an honorary member of the San Lazzaro Armenian Academy that year.
+In 1969 Ambartsumian visited San Lazzaro degli Armeni in Venice, home of the Armenian Catholic congregation of the Mekhitarists and was declared an honorary member of its academy.